Lions slip loose from Sydney zoo enclosure, overnight guests rushed to safety | Law-Order

 The police were called to the zoo and staff hurried to lead guests of the "Roar and Snore" programme away from danger.
 "They came running into the tent area saying, 'this is a Code One, get out of your tent and run, come now and leave your belongings'," Magnus Perri, one of the guests, told local media as his family left the zoo.

-Taronga Zoo, the city's largest, is home to seven lions, including five cubs and two adults, according to its website.
+Taronga Zoo's lion enclosure is home to Ato and Maya and their five cubs - Khari and Luzuko who are male and Malika, Zuri and Ayanna who are female.
+Maya and Ayanna stayed in the enclosure while the others got loose.
 The zoo does not yet know how the animals escaped and has launched a formal review.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)